 - You see flashes when you've never seen them before.

-- The flashes get suddenly stronger or brighter, and they won't go away.
+- The flashes get suddenly stronger or brighter, and they will not go away.

 - A dark cloud (sometimes described as a curtain) slides across your field of vision.

-The treatment you'll need depends on the issue causing your flashes.
+The treatment you will need depends on the issue causing your flashes.
 If you have a stroke, for example, your doctors will work to remove the blood clot and restore blood flow.
 If you have a migraine, doctors might use medications to soothe the electrical firestorm in your mind.

-But if the flashes are caused by retinal detachment or some other retinal issue, you'll need eye surgery.
+But if the flashes are caused by retinal detachment or some other retinal issue, you will need eye surgery.
 Per Australian Family Physician, doctors can perform a vitrectomy to remove the gel inside your eye (which can fix bleeding tissues), to push the retina back into place, and to hold it there as it heals.
 Every surgery is a little different, and the care you need might be different than the care someone else needs.
-But these are all considered specialty procedures, so you'll need an eye expert to help you.
+But these are all considered specialty procedures, so you will need an eye expert to help you.

 How Can You Protect Your Eyes?